atlassian/data-center-helm-charts/docs/PREREQUISITES.md

 3. [Provision an Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in order to make the Atlassian product available from outside of the Kubernetes cluster after deployment.

-   * The Kubernetes project supports and maintains [Ingress Controllers for the major cloud providers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers) including; AWS, GCE and nginx.
+   * The Kubernetes project supports and maintains ingress Controllers for the major cloud providers including; [AWS](https://github.com/kubernetes-sigs/aws-load-balancer-controller#readme), [GCE](https://github.com/kubernetes/ingress-gce/blob/master/README.md#readme) and [nginx](https://github.com/kubernetes/ingress-nginx/blob/master/README.md#readme).
 There are also a number of open-source third party projects available.

    * Because different Kubernetes clusters use different Ingress configurations/controllers, the Helm charts provide [Ingress Resource/Object](https://kubernetes.io/docs/concepts/services-networking/ingress/) templates only.

    * An [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) is not installed by default when you install the Helm charts, but the charts do provide a template for an ingress resource.
-In order for the Ingress resource to work, the cluster must have an ingress controller running, such as [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/).
+In order for the Ingress resource to work, the cluster must have an ingress controller running, such as [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/).

-   * The Ingress resource provided as part of the Helm charts is geared toward the [Kubernetes ingress-nginx controller](https://kubernetes.github.io/ingress-nginx/) and can be configured via the `ingress` stanza in the appropriate `values.yaml`.
+   * The Ingress resource provided as part of the Helm charts is geared toward the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and can be configured via the `ingress` stanza in the appropriate `values.yaml`.

    * Please refer to [CONFIGURATION.md](CONFIGURATION.md) for more information about the Ingress Controller.